Silent-Zebra/reproduce/are-16-heads-really-better-than-1/README.md

 ```bash
 python task3-4_correlation.py
 ```
-This script can produce graphs for both BERT and WMT/IWSLT by changing model variable in the script.
+This script can produce graphs for both BERT and WMT/IWSLT; change the model variable in the script accordingly.

 ### Graph in Section 4